Skip to main content

 Gathering candy on Halloween night is a holiday staple, but it can get a bit chaotic with your pup around.
 With more distractions at the ready, it’s easier for your dog to get away with naughty behaviors — like stealing something icky off the ground.

-When out and about, you’re also increasing the likelihood of running into possible triggers: other dogs, large costumes, or even scary yard decorations.
+You’re also increasing the likelihood of running into possible triggers when out and about, such as other dogs, large costumes, or even scary yard decorations.
 If your dog is easily startled, they may want to sit this one out.

 Keep candles, decorations, and cords where teeth can’t reach

-As for electric decorations, cords are probably the biggest danger.
+As for electric decorations, cords are the biggest danger.
 They’re easily chewable thanks to their small size, and if you’re not careful, they can be all too easy for curious jaws to find.
 Instead of risking a harmful accident, secure cords where your dog won’t be able to chew them, or at least tape over them for an extra layer of safety.
-If you’re worried about accidents, a ‘no potty’ spray or another deterrent method may help.
+If you’re worried about accidents, a “no chewing” spray or another deterrent method may help.

 If you keep these things in mind this Halloween, everyone in your family is in for a fantastic holiday.
 Just don’t forget to have fun, too!
 Whether you All Hallow’s Eve it out and about or snuggle on the sofa with your furry friend, be safe, and don’t forget to snap some photos!